Legend: Woman who advertises on Craigslist for a rich husband receives advice from a potential life partner.

 I hope this is helpful, and if you want to enter into some sort of lease, let me know.

-Gals (and to a lesser extent, guys) seeking sugar daddies is not new.
-While the enhanced technology of the information age may have handed such gold diggers new tools with which to track down their prey, the process itself antedates recorded history (hence ancient references to prostitution being "the oldest profession").
-While some have expressed skepticism about the veracity of the original Craigslist post (their own good hearts causing them to conclude the item must have been a send-up or a troll designed to provoke outrage), my experiences lead me to suspect otherwise: I have actually known women who genuinely believed they deserved wealthy husbands because they themselves were objects of beauty, and who could easily have penned and posted such a solicitation without their consciences offering up the slightest twinge.
-For them, it was all about the body and the face.
-(My success with romantic relationships was therefore an object of utter mystification since I'm more likely to be mistaken for Jell-O than J.Lo.)
+Gals (and to a lesser extent, guys) seeking sugar daddies is certainly not a new phenomenon.
+While the enhanced technology of the information age may have handed such gold diggers new tools with which to track down their prey, the process itself long antedates modern history (hence ancient references to prostitution being “the oldest profession”).
+Although many readers have expressed skepticism about the veracity of the original Craigslist post (their own good hearts causing them to conclude the item must have been a

 There are women out there who see dating or marriage as purely financial transactions and who thus regard themselves as saleable commodities in search of well-heeled buyers.
 The internet has even given them mechanisms with which to connect with their intended markets, dating sites such as seekingarrangement.com and seekingmillionaire.com.